schoinh/portfolio/README.md

 ## Description

 _This web page is the result of an independent project completed at the end of my first week at Epicodus.
-It tells anyone else interested in learning about me what my background is, what brought me to programming, and what kind of projects I h ave been working on.
+It tells anyone else interested in learning about me what my background is, what brought me to programming, and what kind of projects I have been working on.
 I intend to continue to update it as I work on more and more involved projects._

 ## Setup/Installation Requirements